Overplay/FourLoko/README.md

 The purpose of this project is to emulate the behavior of the Ourglass Android Amstel Bright server and UI for application development purposes.

+### To run the simulator
+1. Run `grunt init` which will install all dependencies
+2. Run `npm run nw` which will start the simulator

 ### Steps to begin developing applications

 1. Read the README inside of `AmstelBrightSimulator` for information about the server